Lääne-Nigula Parish

 Lääne-Nigula Parish (Lääne-Nigula vald) is a rural municipality of Estonia, in Lääne County.
 It has a population of 7,041 (as of 1 January 2019) and an area of 1449 km2.

-Lääne-Nigula Parish was established by merging Oru, Risti and Taebla parishes after the municipal elections held on 20 October 2013.
+Lääne-Nigula Parish was established by merging Oru, Risti, and Taebla parishes after the municipal elections held on 20 October 2013.
 In 2017, the former municipalities Noarootsi, Nõva, Kullamaa and Martna were also merged into Lääne-Nigula.

 Politics

 There are 17 seats in the local government council.
+The government of the parish is located in Taebla.